TrevorA1i/Portfolio/README.txt

 Welcome to my portfolio website!
-This website showcases my skills, projects, and experiences as a [insert your profession or field].
-The website is hosted on GitHub Pages and can be accessed at [insert your website URL].
+This website showcases my skills, projects, and experiences as a Data Analyst.
+The website is hosted on GitHub Pages and can be accessed at https://trevora1i.github.io/portfolio/

 Features
 The website features a modern, minimalist design and includes the following sections: